vechain/vechain-docs/core-concepts/account-abstraction/account-factory-contract.md

 ## Role

+The Account Factory contract plays a crucial role in the lifecycle of a UserOperation:

-During the EntryPoint contracts verification of a UserOperation, if the UserOperation contains the `initCode` field the EntryPoint contract calls on the Account Factory contract to create a new smart contract wallet.
+* **Initialization with initCode**: When a UserOperation includes the initCode field, the EntryPoint contract invokes the Account Factory contract to deploy the corresponding Account contract.
+* **Seamless Integration**: Ensures the created Account contract adheres to the required interface for subsequent operations.

 ## Implementation

-Each Account Factory contract is an individually deployed and configured contract.
-Each smart contract wallet provider will likely create their own Account Factory contracts offering unique features to differentiate themselves from the competition.
+Each Account Factory contract is independently deployed and configured, tailored to the specific requirements of the associated Account contract.
+Smart contract wallet providers may implement distinct features to offer competitive advantages.

-### SimpleAccountFactory Interface
+### Example: SimpleAccountFactory Interface

 In the code snippet below there are two main functions of the `SimpleAccountFactory` helper contract.
 The `createAccount()` method is used by the EntryPoint contract to deploy the Account contract and the `getAddress()` method is used by the client side code to generate the Account contract address.